 According to Ubised research, over 50 % of the people believe that businesses should be available for them around the clock.
 So Bank of America is currently rolling out its Erica mobile banking chatbot.

-“Everything we do is based on what we hear from our clients: how they want to interact with us and how we can make their financial lives better.
+‘Everything we do is based on what we hear from our clients: how they want to interact with us and how we can make their financial lives better.
 Erica delivers on this in many ways, from making it easy for clients to find what they are looking for to providing new and interactive ways to do their banking using voice, text or gesture.
-Through Erica, we are also delivering personalized solutions at scale by providing insights, such as how you can improve your credit score or create a budget,” Michelle Moore, Bank of America Digital Banking Manager, comments.
+Through Erica, we are also delivering personalized solutions at scale by providing insights, such as how you can improve your credit score or create a budget.’

-Juniper Research believes that chatbots will result in more than $8 billion in cost saving per year from now to 2022.
+Juniper Research believes that chatbots will result in more than $8 billion in cost savings per year from now to 2022.
 This is an increase from the $20 million in 2017.

 AI-powered solutions are generally associated with providing customers with a more personalized experience.

-For example, Starbucks came up with their “My Starbucks Barista” mobile app.
+For example, Starbucks came up with its “My Starbucks Barista” mobile app.
 Customers need to just tell what they want and the order is placed for them.

 Taco Bell went even further and outshined automated ordering.
 Their new tool Taco Bot recommends personalized menu options by analyzing user purchase behavior.